 So how do you land your first job?
 That’s a multifaceted question.
 Previously, we shared some tips on getting an entry-level job.
 But what about your first job ever?
 This might be your first job as a high school graduate, or a job you pursue as an adult after staying home to raise a family.
 In any case, the following advice assumes that you are entirely new to the workforce and that you are starting from scratch.

 Where exactly do you begin?
-Check out the resume tips we have below.
-These are tailored to completely inexperienced job seekers.
-Then, take a look at our roaster of entry-level resume examples.
-These are strong attestations to how someone with a lack of experience can still show how they can be valuable to an organization.
+Take a look at our roaster of entry-level resume examples.
+The, check out the resume tips we have below.
+These are tailored to completely inexperienced job seekers, strong attestations to how someone with a lack of experience can still show how they can be valuable to an organization.